wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 * An Email alert target allows you to specify the attributes of an email that is sent when an alert is triggered.
 The email can include a POST body with details about the alert.

-* A PargerDuty alert target allows you to specify a PagerDuty key and a POST body to use when an alert is triggered.
+* A PagerDuty alert target allows you to specify a PagerDuty key and a POST body to use when an alert is triggered.

 The POST data that you can include with each type of alert are passed as a JSON payload.

-## Prerequisites
+## Viewing Alert Targets

-If you use a webhook alert target, the webhook url must be publicly accessible.
+To view alert targets, select **Browse > Alert Targets**.

 <div markdown="span" class="alert alert-info" role="alert">While every Wavefront user can view alert targets, you must have [Alert Management permission](permissions_overview.html) to manage alert targets.
 If you do not have permission, the UI menu selections, buttons, and links you use to perform management tasks are not visible.</div>